microsoft/appcenter-cli/contributing.md

 Stores type definitions for the external Javascript libraries used.
 These are checked in rather than dynamically downloaded in case we need to edit them.

+# Naming conventions
+To get consistent user experience among commands for all beacons, the command line argument names should follow the following conventions.

+1. **All argument names**: lower-case nouns, separated by dash "-".

+   Examples:
+   - `--app-path`
+   - `--dsym-dir`
+   - `--debug`

+1. **Arguments that describe application**: the first noun is "app".

+   Examples:
+   - `--app`
+   - `--app-path`

+1. **Arguments that point to directories**: the last noun is "dir".

+   Examples:
+   - `--tests-dir`
+   - `--build-dir`
+   - `--dsym-dir`

+1. **Arguments that point to a single file**: the last noun is "path".

+   Examples:
+   - `--manifest-path`
+   - `--app-path`

 # Development Processes

 We follow the standard GitHub flow.
 Each person working on the cli should create their own fork of the repo.
 Work in your own repo (preferably on a feature branch).
 When ready, send a pull request to the master Microsoft/MobileCenter-cli repo against the master branch.
 After review, the pull request will be merged.